moedevs/discord-ahagon/README.md

 #### A zero bloat discord.js command framework.
 Not classy, but functional

-Unlike almost every other command framework, discord-ahagon does not rely on the verbose class syntax or `this` to implement functions.
+Unlike almost every other command framework, discord-ahagon does not rely on the verbose class syntax or `this` to implement commands.
 Allowing you to compose and reuse similar traits of commands and use concise arrow functions as well as giving you the ability to hook into different parts of the command execution process.